 Notwithstanding that, there is currently no Supreme Court ruling on whether the effects of the pandemic are sufficient to apply the above-mentioned Spanish contract law concepts.
 The impact of the pandemic can be seen in the decisions of the Spanish first and second instance courts, which seem to have opted for a broad interpretation and, consequently, a lax application of the rebus sic stantibus principle; however, the majority of rulings have been taken in the context of interim measures.
 The potential outcome of these claims is, therefore, still uncertain, and in any case they would be decided on a case-by-case basis.

 Fraud, misrepresentation and other claims

-The nullity reverses the contract ab initio (retrospectively), as if it had never been entered into in the first place.
-Therefore, all payments made and goods transferred under the contract can be recovered.
+The nullity reverses the contract ab initio (retrospectively), as if it had never been entered into in the first place; therefore, all payments made and goods transferred under the contract can be recovered.

-Claims seeking the nullity of the contract on the grounds of a misrepresentation have been fairly common in the field of investment products.
-This is the case of swaps contracts, where most claims brought by retail customers and professional non-institutional investors have been upheld.12 Those claims were essentially based on a fraudulent misrepresentation concerning the nature and risks of the swap made by the bank when entering into the contract.
+Claims seeking the nullity of the contract on the grounds of misrepresentation have been fairly common in the field of investment products.
+This is the case of swaps contracts, where most claims brought by retail customers and professional non-institutional investors have been upheld.14 Those claims were essentially based on a fraudulent misrepresentation concerning the nature and risks of the swap made by the bank when entering into the contract.

 i Specific performance